Above is a 13 element (see element count) TV aerial and 3 element DAB aerial, illustrating the main components found on Yagi type aerials.

 Notice the lower gain of the wideband antenna over the grouped aerials, and that this is particularly marked at the bottom of the band, i.e. group A.

 The E group is a “semi wideband” aerial which sacrifices a bit of gain at the bottom so as to increase it at the middle and top end.

 Note the coloured “bungs” in the ends of the booms, they are to denote the group of the aerial.
 If an aerial has a coloured bung it is a grouped type.
 On the other hand the vast majority of aerials with a black bung are widebands, but not all of them ! (particularly foreign made).

-You may have wondered why some aerials are mounted (or polarised) horizontally and some vertically.
+You may have wondered why some aerials are mounted (or polarised) horizontally and

 One last point to bear in mind is that vertically polarised aerials will be more